Stade de Genève: NLA Winter Classic

 On 11 January 2014, the National League A played its second Winter Classic (the first one was held on 14 January 2007 at the Stade de Suisse, Wankdorf).
 The game featured Genève-Servette HC and Lausanne HC and was played in front of a sellout crowd of 29,400 (the capacity being reduced to 29,400 for security and visibility concerns).

 Matches

 UEFA Euro 2008

 The stadium was one of the venues for the UEFA Euro 2008.

 The following games were played at the stadium during the UEFA Euro 2008:

+UEFA Women's Euro 2025

+The stadium was one of the venues for the UEFA Women's Euro 2025.

+The following games were played at the stadium during the UEFA Women's Euro 2025: